anushka-mitra/academic-website-2023/content/authors/admin/_index.md

 ---

-<p style="font:Default;text-align: justify;">Welcome to my webpage!
+<p style="font-family:Quattrocento;text-align: justify;">Welcome to my webpage!
 I am a 6th year PhD candidate at the Department of Economics, The University of Texas at Austin.</p>

 <p style="text-align: justify;">My research interest is in Macroeconomics, with a focus on Labor Markets.
 Specifically, I am interested in studying how the macroeconomic sentiments of labor market participants affect individual as well as aggregate labor market outcomes.
 For more information, please contact me at <a href="anushka@utexas.edu">anushka@utexas.edu</a>.</p>